SGIMA DP3 Merrill

 Gallery

-The lens is housed in a rather large lens barrel, and the camera is heavier than the DP1 and DP2 Merrill.
+The DP3 Merrill has a lens housed in a very nice barrel, and the camera is heavier and heavier than the DP1 and DP2 Merrill.

-The FT-1201 1.2x teleconverter for the DP QUATTRO3 is a 58mm diameter screw-in type, so it can be used with the DP3 Merrill by using the 58mm to 52mm filter ring conversion.
+The 1.2x teleconverter “FT-1201” released for DP QUATTRO3 is a screw-in type with a diameter of 58mm, so it can also be used with DP3 Merrill by using the filter ring conversion 58mm → 52mm.

-I bought it right after its release and gave it away without much use, but bought it again in 2019 and used it again.
-It is a very interesting camera, but as mentioned above, the ISO sensitivity cannot be increased, so I had to let it go after reaffirming that it is a daytime-only camera.
+I bought DP3 Merrill right after its release, didn’t use it much, and gave it away, but I bought it again in 2019 and used it again.
+It’s a very interesting camera, but as mentioned above, you can’t increase the ISO sensitivity, so I reconfirmed that it was a daytime only camera and let it go.

 Specification